AlexiaDucreay/4883-Software-Tools-Ducreay/Assignments/AO6/README.md

 - .NET: SendBird offers a .NET SDK, allowing developers to incorporate real-time chat functionalities into their applications developed using .NET frameworks, such as ASP.NET or Xamarin.

+## Integrations

+- SendBird offers integrations with various popular tools and platforms to enhance the functionality and capabilities of its real-time communication platform.
+Here are some notable SendBird integrations:

+- Firebase: SendBird integrates seamlessly with Firebase, a comprehensive mobile development platform provided by Google.
+By combining SendBird with Firebase, you can leverage Firebase's authentication, real-time database, and cloud functions to enhance your chat application's functionality and security.

+- Twilio: Twilio integration allows you to enhance your real-time communication capabilities by leveraging Twilio's robust SMS and voice calling services.
+With this integration, you can extend SendBird's chat functionality with SMS notifications and enable voice-calling features within your application.

+- React Native: SendBird offers a React Native SDK, enabling developers to build cross-platform mobile applications with real-time chat capabilities.
+The integration provides native support for both iOS and Android platforms, allowing you to create engaging and interactive chat experiences.

+- Zendesk: By integrating SendBird with Zendesk, a leading customer support platform, you can streamline customer service interactions.
+This integration allows you to escalate chat conversations from SendBird to Zendesk, enabling seamless transition and efficient management of support tickets.

+- Salesforce: SendBird's integration with Salesforce brings real-time chat capabilities to the Salesforce platform.
+This integration enables customer support agents to engage in real-time conversations with customers, enhancing the overall customer experience and improving response times.

+- Stripe: SendBird's integration with Stripe, a popular payment processing platform, enables businesses to facilitate secure and seamless in-app purchases.
+This integration allows you to combine real-time chat with payment functionality, creating a smooth transaction experience for your users.

+- Unity: SendBird offers a Unity SDK, enabling developers to integrate real-time chat and messaging capabilities into their Unity-powered games and applications.
+This integration allows for in-game chat, multiplayer interactions, and community building within the Unity environment.

 ## Features